wishihab/Android-RATList/README.md

 This repo contains android trojan (and [Dataset](https://github.com/wishihab/Android-RAT-Dataset/)) as far as I know (free or paid app) with feature and permission list for my documentation.

-Looking for free port forwarding without buy VPN or Router setting??
+Looking for port forwarding without buying VPN or Router setting??
 Use [Ngrok](https://ngrok.com/)

 # Note
-Please don't download the project if you won't infected by Trojan and make sure recheck before download or install from unknown source (Trojan in a Trojan??).
+Please don't download the project if you won't be infected by Trojan, make sure to recheck before downloading or installing from an unknown source (Trojan in a Trojan??).

 - DroidJack
   - Camera, Microphone, Location